1995 Tuscan regional election

-The Tuscan regional election of 1995 took place on 23 April 1995.
+The Tuscan regional election of 1995 was one of the 1995 Italian regional elections that took place on 23 April.
+Vannino Chiti was elected president of the region of Tuscany, heading the centre-left coalition.
+Under new electoral laws, this was the first election in which the regional president was directly elected by the people.

-For the first time the President of the Region was directly elected by the people, although the election was not yet binding and the President-elect could have been replaced during the term.

 Electoral system

 Regional elections in Tuscany were ruled by the "Tatarella law" (approved in 1995), which provided for a mixed electoral system: four fifths of the regional councilors were elected in provincial constituencies by proportional representation, using the largest remainder method with a droop quota and open lists, while the residual votes and the unassigned seats were grouped into a "single regional constituency", where the whole ratios and the highest remainders were divided with the Hare method among the provincial party lists; one fifth of the council seats instead was reserved for regional lists and assigned with a majoritarian system: the leader of the regional list that scored the highest number of votes was elected to the presidency of the Region while the other candidates were elected regional councilors.

 A threshold of 3% had been established for the provincial lists, which, however, could still have entered the regional council if the regional list to which they were connected had scored at least 5% of valid votes.

 The panachage was also allowed: the voter can indicate a candidate for the presidency but prefer a provincial list connected to another candidate.